jenniferoakes/shopular/README.md

 The second round of tasks is designed to practice two-way data binding.
 This assignment will focus on laying a basic understanding of how to bind form inputs to data on a controller's scope and then see any changes in the view.
 This assignment will also aid in the practice of using directives to initiate actions, and validate form data.

-The second round of tasks is designed to practice combining a lot of different peices to build full applications.
+The third round of tasks is designed to practice combining a lot of different pieces to build full applications.
 This assignment will help with practicing creating a Service, a second Controller, and organizing all of the code into a proper application.
 This assignment will aid with practice of organizing code into separate files and use a Service from within a Controller.

+The fourth round of tasks is designed to help with practicing testing Angular and seeing code coverage results.
+The goal is to set up testing of Angular applications and write tests for controllers and services.

 ## First Round of Tasks
 - [X] Create an interface to edit the inventory.